opencomputeproject/onie/docs/design-spec/nos_interface.rst

 operation will wipe out everything (including any installed NOS) and install a new version of ONIE.

+.. note:: At this time, the ``embed`` operation is available only on the x86 platform.

 For more details on the ``update`` and ``embed`` operations see the CURT-FIXME sections for the corresponding CPU architectures: